votingworks/electionguard-kotlin-multiplatform/README.md

   But we had to do extensive manual cleanup to get it to compile.
 Once it eventually linked, it inevitably bombs out with `undefined` things.

-Maybe the right answer is to use the Rice student's port of ElectionGuard to TypeScript (link not yet public) for browser-related stuff, while this repo works for virtually everything else.
+Maybe the right answer is to use the [Rice student's port of ElectionGuard to TypeScript](https://github.com/Xin128/ElectionGuard-COMP413/) for browser-related stuff, while this repo works for virtually everything else.